tsukuba-hpcs/peanuts-playground/README.md

 https://github.com/tsukuba-hpcs/peanuts-playground

+## Notice
+This README and the accompanying [overview.pdf](overview.pdf) were prepared for reviewers of the artifact evaluation (AE) of PEANUTS.
+Access and accounts for the chris9x cluster (chris90, chris91) provided to reviewers during AE are no longer available.
+To replicate the experiments,
+a cluster equipped with Intel Optane DCPMM and RDMA-capable NICs (preferably Mellanox InfiniBand) is required.
+Please refer to this README or the [overview.pdf](overview.pdf) for details on the AE setup.

 ## Getting Started

 We have prepared a test environment for PEANUTS in a Docker container.
 While actual persistent memory is not available, you can verify the operation of PEANUTS.
 Using Docker Compose, we will build a virtual cluster consisting of four containers.
 MPI can be utilized between containers using OpenMPI-peanuts.